MicrosoftDocs/mslearn-send-crop-weather-alerts/README.md

-# Code for Send Crop Weather Alert Learn module
+# Code for Send Crop Weather Alerts Learn module

-This is the code used in the Learn module "Send Crop Weather Alert"
+This is the code used in the Learn module "Send Crop Weather Alerts"

 ## Contributing